 Giving Dead-End Jobs a Future

-- Extensive initial training.
-Workers learn every detail of a mail clerk's job, including how to address a letter properly.
+* Extensive initial training.
+Workers learn every detail of a mail clerk's job, including how to properly address a letter.
+The initial three to four weeks' training include --

-- Switchboard time.
-The switchboard teaches employees how to interact well with customers.
-New hires practice vocal tones and making good first impressions.
+Switchboard time.
+The switchboard is ideal for teaching employees how to treat customers.
+New hires spend a day or two there, practicing vocal tones and making good first impressions.

-- Audiotapes and videotapes.
-Videos by the U.S. Postal Service cover subjects ranging from pleasing customers to mailroom organization.
+Audiotapes and videotapes.
+Videos by the U.S. Postal Service cover subjects ranging from pleasing customers to mail-room organization.
+Audiotapes, mostly produced by Sourcecom (913-541-1144), are lent to workers.

-- Users' guide.
-New employees receive a simple description of what customers can expect from FMC's mail services.
+Users' guide.
+This simple description of what a customer can expect from FMC's mail services is also given to entry-level employees.

-- Constant coaching.
-Managers prepare mail clerks for the next level by improving computer and communications skills.
+* Constant coaching.
+Managers are charged with preparing mail clerks and senior clerks to get to the next level by improving computer skills and upgrading written and verbal abilities.